Skip to content

 Current market conditions in China have led to a shift in sentiment among foreign business.
 A recent survey conducted by the American Chamber of Commerce in Shanghai (September 2023) indicated a decline in business optimism.
 Only 52% of respondents expressed a positive outlook for the next five years, marking the lowest level since the survey’s inception in 1999.

-The impact of geographical diversification and relocation in Mexico
+The Impact of Geographical Diversification and Relocation in Mexico

 Geographical diversification is becoming a key strategy for companies seeking to optimize their operations and enhance their competitiveness globally.
 A clear example of this is the growing phenomenon of re-shoring and nearshoring towards Mexico.
 This shift underscores how relocation of supply chain is transforming the country into a strategic hub for global operations